English Slang for Dating and Relationships

 Wrap-up

-However, like all slang, new terms are always appearing while others disappear.
-But the basic ups and downs that come with dating will never change, so you can be sure that people will always have creative ways to talk about it!
+Like all slang, new dating terms are always appearing while others disappear.
+But the basic ups and downs of dating will never change, so people will likely always have creative ways to talk about it!